MCai416/Linear-Regressions/README.md

 Test function is there to do F-test under Homoskedasticity.
 Takes 4 arguments: y, X, null, and k.

 "null" is the restricted model that you want to test.
 Please input constant if you want the standard test.
 Otherwise please specify your restricted model.
 And X would be your unrestricted model.
 K is the bias you would like to include.

+lag function is basically there to create lag values for time series analysis returns the dataframe of the lagged value.

 Please contact me by
 cai.ming@live.com